 It might seem obvious, but choosing the right book to read is key to staying focused and beating difficulty concentrating while reading.
 Many people who think they can't focus when reading are simply reading the wrong type of book.
 When reading for pleasure, select books that are of your true interest.
 If you have something that you need to read that bores you, try reading it in small segments to prolong your attention and make it more manageable.

 Another effective strategy for those having trouble concentrating while reading is creating a focus-inducing reading environment.
 Most people find it hard to stay concentrated on a book with background noise the television, radio, or other people's conversations.
 Find a quiet, comfortable, and well-lit place to read and experiment with setting the right mood with some instrumental music or headphones if you need more tranquility.

 Use Your Finger

-Although it may seem juvenile, using your finger to follow the words as you read them can help keep your attention pinpointed on the text.
-This is especially helpful if you find your attention tends to wander forward in the text impatiently, trying to find out what happens next.
-It adds a physical reminder of where you are and what you should be focusing on.
+A good idea to stay focused on the text is by using your finger or a bookmark to follow the words.
+This is especially helpful if your attention tends to wander forward in the text impatiently, trying to find out what happens next.
+It also helps in cases when difficulty concentrating while reading leads you to re-read the same lines multiple times.
+Using a finger or a bookmark adds a physical reminder of where you are and what you should be focusing on